fw4spl-org/fw4spl-doc/FAQ/FAQ-troubleshooting.rst

         </extension>
     </plugin>

-The requirement should be different according to your bundle requirement (in the Properties.cmake).
+The requirement may be different according to your bundle requirement (in the Properties.cmake).
-The ``<library>`` tag is important, it defines that the bunle is associated to a DLL and must be loaded when the bundle is used.
+The ``<library>`` tag is important, it defines that the bundle is associated to a DLL and must be loaded when the bundle is used.

 There should be an ``extension`` tag for each service in your bundle.
 All the objects of a service should be declared in the ``object`` tag (if they have any).

-The Plugin.cpp contains the following line with the proper bundle name (Dont't forget the ``::``)
+The *Plugin.cpp* contains the following line with the proper bundle name (Dont't forget the ``::``)

 .. code-block:: cpp